jotpowers/College-Grads/simple.md

 ## What To Do

-The "overview" can be overwhelming, so I'm going to try to distill it down into a simple plan of action for you.
+The "Overview" can be overwhelming, so I'm going to try to distill it down into a simple plan of action for you.
 That means it won't be very nuanced, but you'll have all of the rest of the content to explore when you feel a little more settled.
 I'll link to that more detail if you want to dig in.

 * [Healthcare](simple.md#Healthcare)
 * [Retirement](simple.md#Retirement)